 Japan’s history is in some other ways not dissimilar to how Western societies developed around the medieval time; Japanese historical lords have employed a feudal system for hundreds of years that makes you feel like you are reading the Game of Thrones books if you learn about their history.

 Even those who are not particularly interested in history will like hearing some of the compelling stories about power, loyalty, and treason.
 And those who do love history will have a field day exploring temples, shrines, and historical houses all with their own stories attached.

 All our guides are well-versed in Japanese history and will be able to tell you exciting stories about the places you visit on your Japan tour.
-Especially our Kyushu Grand Tour and our Japan Summer Complete Tour will be of interest to those who love history and artisanal crafts.
+Especially ourand our will be of interest to those who love history and artisanal crafts.

 The delights of Japanese cuisine have been spread around the world in the last 30 years, but the very best of Japanese cuisine is still only available in Japan.
 Many of our customers have said how the food and drinks were definitely one of the highlights of their trip to Japan, some of them have even said that they have never eaten as well as they have during their Japan tour.

 Japanese cuisine is so much more than just sushi (although the sushi here is truly to die for), there are incredible meat dishes and vegetable-based dishes as well, and the main feature of Japanese food is the very high quality of the products.